 Like any surgical procedure, there is pain involved.
 Most patients comment that they have a moderate amount of pain.
 Most compare it to being stung by a small needle or bee.
 Most patients comment that the pain is usually gone within minutes of the conclusions of the application.
 Following the procedure and fat graft application, most patients complain of facial or upper lip fullness.

 Great question.
-The joy and use of fat grafting is that it does not need any downtime.
+The joy and use of fat grafting are that it does not need any downtime.
 Mind you that after the procedure we recommend that activity be restricted.
-However, after that the patient is usually free to do whatever they need to do.
+However, after that, the patient is usually free to do whatever they need to do.
 The “downtime” is usually just a few hours.
-Following this the initial swelling may take two weeks to pass.
-After this two weeks the fat grafts slowly settle and become a part of the face and the area in which they implanted.
+Following this, the initial swelling may take two weeks to pass.
+After these two weeks, the fat grafts slowly settle and become a part of the face and the area in which they implanted.